 In your essays, we expect you to apply everything that you were taught about essay-writing in your first year.
 Also, please keep your completed essay(s) as you may be asked to demonstrate that you have fulfilled the requirements.

-- Literature: Different literature seminars will have different requirements - some teachers will require you to write an essay in order to pass the course, and others may give you a choice between an oral presentation and an essay.
-You should make sure that over the year you have written at least one essay in the context of modern English literature or American literature (depending on the seminars you choose, you may well write more than one essay).
+- Literature: Different literature seminars will have different requirements - some teachers will require you to write an essay in order to pass the course, and others may give you a choice between an oral presentation and an essay, or other modes of assessment.
+You are strongly encouraged to write at least one essay in the context of modern English literature or American literature in Level 2.
+(Depending on the seminars you choose, you may well write more than one essay.)

-- Linguistics: You will also be required to write an essay in your English linguistics seminars.
+- Linguistics: You will also be required to write essays in your English linguistics seminars.
 These essays have to be based on the linguistics style sheet.
 Details will be given during the classes and can be found on the respective moodle sites.

 Working with staff